rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 ```c
 #define AUTH_SUBJECT_NAME "Node_Key_Identity"
 ```
-- Define the part roll taking on the EDHOC pprotocol.`PART_I` for the Initiator and `PART_R` for the Responder.
+- Define the part role taking on the EDHOC protocol.`PART_I` for the Initiator and `PART_R` for the Responder.
 ```c
 #define EDHOC_CONF_PART PART_I
 ```
-- Define the Conexion Identifier(`CID`)
+- Define the Connection Identifier(`CID`)
 ```c
 #define EDHOC_CID 0x20
 ```
-- Define mechanism for correlating messages.When CoAP is used, as in this implementation, with the client as Initiator the trasport provide the responder to correlate message_2 and message_1 and `EXTERNAL_CORR_U` macro must be defined.
-But the EDHOC implementation include also the other three correlation mechanims defined on the protocol.
+- Define mechanism for correlating messages.
+When CoAP is used, as in this implementation, with the client as Initiator the transport provide the responder to correlate message_2 and message_1 and `EXTERNAL_CORR_U` macro must be defined.
+But the EDHOC implementation include also the other three correlation mechanisms defined on the protocol.
 ```c
 #define EDHOC_CONF_CORR EXTERNAL_CORR_U
 ```
-- Define which library to use for ECDH operations.The SW library of `micro-ECC` with the macro `UECC_ECC` or the HW driver acelerator for cc2538 modules with the macro `CC2538_ECC .
+- Define which library to use for ECDH operations.The SW library of `micro-ECC` with the macro `UECC_ECC` or the HW driver accelerator for cc2538 modules with the macro `CC2538_ECC .
 ```c
 #define EDHOC_CONF_ECC CC2538_ECC
 ```